Area codes 204, 431, and 584: History

 When the American Telephone and Telegraph Company (AT&T) designed the first comprehensive North American telephone numbering plan in the 1940s, Manitoba was designated as a single numbering plan area (NPA) with area code 204.

-In 2009, the Canadian Numbering Administrator forecast that area code 204 would be exhausted within a few years even though there were only 1.2 million people in the entire province.
-An area code provides about 7.8 million telephone numbers.
-However, Canada uses an allocation scheme that allots blocks of central office prefixes, comprising 10,000 numbers each, to competitive local exchange carriers even for the smallest hamlets.
+In 2009, the Canadian Numbering Administrator forecast the proliferation of cell phones, particularly in and around Winnipeg, would exhaust the number of unallocated central office prefixes within a few years, even though the province has only 1.2 million people.
+An area code provides about 7.8 million telephone numbers, but Canada uses an allocation scheme that allots all ten thousand numbers of a central office prefix to each competitive local exchange carriers even for the smallest hamlets.
 Canada does not implement number pooling.
-Therefore, once a number is allocated to a rate centre, it cannot be reassigned elsewhere even if a rate centre has more than enough numbers to service it.
-This resulted in thousands of wasted numbers.
-The ensuing number shortage was exacerbated by the proliferation of cell phones, particularly in and around Winnipeg.

 In July 2010, the Canadian Radio-television and Telecommunications Commission approved a province-wide overlay with area code 431 for implementation in November 2012.
 On July 30, 2012, 10-digit dialing became mandatory throughout the province.
-Although that had the effect of allocating about 15.6 million numbers to a province of just over 1.2 million people, MTS and other carriers in the province preferred that method to a geographical split, which would have seen one part of the province retain area code 204 and another part receive the new area code 431.
-The province's telephone companies wanted to spare Manitobans, particularly in rural areas, the expense and burden of changing their numbers.
-Overlays have become the favoured method of relief in Canada, since they are an easy workaround for the number allocation system.
-No NPAs have been split in Canada since 1999.

 Area code 584 was reserved as a third area code for the region in February 2017.
 It was implemented on October 29, 2022.

 The incumbent local exchange carrier for the area codes is Bell MTS.